synegic/com.fibaro/README.md

 # Fibaro
 This app adds support for Fibaro devices in Homey.

-## Known issues
-The FGRGBWM-441 - RGBW controller has issues regarding the white channel

 ## Battery powered sensors
 Should you experience problems with battery powered sensors, please remove those devices and re-add them to Homey.